quintel/etsource/README.md

 ## CSV Documents

-Throughout the ETSource repo are ".csv" files which contain raw data used by Tome for creating the processed files for ETEngine.
+Throughout the ETSource repo are ".csv" files which contain raw data used by Atlas for creating the processed files for ETEngine.
 Many are sourced from third-parties (such as energy-balance data from the IEA), while others are created by Quintel staff.